ishikaagarwal3031/Krishi_Duniya/README.md

 # Krishi_Duniya

-A Website named as 'Krishi Duniya' is an initiative taken by our team 'Kickstarters' where we are making farmers more oriented to farming methods through educational videos, aware of govt. schemes available for them and connnecting all big merchandises under a single umbrella.
-This project was built at 'Smart City Hackathon' which made us to finals!
-The complete webpage is build in Hindi language to let farmers understand easily.
-Also, it has feature to view webpage in both dark and light modes which makes it more interesting.
+A Website named as 'Krishi Duniya' is an innovative initiative aimed at empowering farmers through educational videos, providing information on government schemes, and creating a centralized platform for major agricultural suppliers.
+Showcased exceptional skills at the 'Smart City Hackathon', propelling the project to the finals.
+Developed the entire webpage in Hindi, ensuring ease of understanding for farmers.
+Implemented a captivating feature offering both dark and light modes to enhance user experience.

 Click here to view webpage - https://ishikaagarwal3031.github.io/Krishi_Duniya/